 To conclude, cracking within joints is common and frequently harmless in most patients.
-However, if a recent traumatic injury or event occurred, subsequent painful cracking and popping are experienced.
+However, if this is due to recent traumatic injury or event, subsequent painful cracking and popping can occur.
 Lastly, it is important to be mindful of our bodies, remain aware of new occurrences or changes, and KEEP MOVING!